 - A midweek venture

 Having a break need not cost a fortune.
 There are many bargains to be had – sometimes for booking well in advance, others for those who book last-minute.
 Some travel companies offer special rates for older people.
-Does your council offer free or discounted public transport for those over 65?
+Does your council offer free or discounted public transport for over 65s?
 Are there lower rates or free entrance to local attractions?
-Learn to relax You may find it hard to relax if you feel under pressure to be doing something else.
-This can be because you feel guilty about not caring for others or because you aren’t used to spending time on yourself.

 Right for you